Ad Hoc Committee on Facilitated Communication (FC) and the Rapid Prompting Method (RPM)

 American Speech-Language-Hearing Association. (n.d.-d).
 Heard about a new product or treatment?
 Ask these questions before deciding what to do.
 Retrieved from

 What to ask when evaluating any procedure, product, or program.
 Retrieved from

 American Speech-Language-Hearing Association.
 (1995).
 Facilitated communication [Position Statement].
 Rockville, MD: Author.

 American Speech-Language-Hearing Association.
 (2016).
 Code of ethics [Ethics].
 Retrieved from

 American Speech-Language-Hearing Association.
 (2018).
-Position statement on rapid prompting method (RPM).
-Rockville, MD: Author.
-Retrieved from
+Rapid prompting method [Position Statement].
+Retrieved from www.asha.org/policy/

 Behavior Analysis Association of Michigan. (n.d.).
 Resolutions and statements by scientific, professional, medical, governmental, and support organizations against the use of facilitated communication.
 Retrieved from